 |Sun screen||Hand sanitizer||Hat|

-*A few of our favorite nutrient-dense, non-perishable backpack snacks include: beef jerky, dry roasted edamame, trail mix, oatmeal on-the-go, chia squeeze, green bean chips, fava bean snacks, chicken meat bar, electrolyte chews, peanut butter and jelly sandwich, fresh fruit
+*A few of our favorite nutrient-dense, non-perishable backpack snacks include: beef jerky, dry roasted edamame, trail mix, oatmeal on-the-go, chia squeeze, green bean chips, fava bean snacks, chicken protein bar, electrolyte chews, peanut butter and jelly sandwich, fresh fruit

 Other essentials for your trip: